University of Rochester Academic Coach in Rochester, New York

 - Work as part of the Kearns Center team with regard to diversity initiatives on campus.

-An earned bachelor’s degree, at least one year of experience working with students in the target population, a desire to work with high school students, and an understanding of the college application and enrollment process and potential obstacles to success on that path.
+- An earned bachelor's degree, at least one year (two years preferred) of experience working with students in the target population, a desire to work with high school students, and an understanding of the college application and enrollment process and potential obstacles to success on that path.
 An undergraduate degree or concentration in math, engineering, or science is preferred.
-Previous training in fields that relate to the project’s objective of increasing the numbers of low-income, first-generation college students who excel academically.
-Prefer some teaching/counseling experience at the high school level.
-The ability to relate well to high school and college students from low-income, first-generation college, and underrepresented minority backgrounds.
-A clean, valid NYS driver’s license is mandatory.

 EOE Minorities/Females/Protected Veterans/Disabled